 The Parent Project was implemented in 2019 to provide support to parents of youth involved with the juvenile system.
 A nationally recognized program, Parent Project can assist parents in dealing with the destructive, negative behaviors of teens.
-CCAP Director Noah Atkinson, certified in the Parent Project curriculum, oversees the program with the assistance of Chief Probation Officer, Kelly Carter.
-Parent Project classes in 2022, were held virtually via Zoom.
+Certified instructors, CCAP Director Noah Atkinson, and Chief Probation Officer Kelly Carter, oversee the program.
+Parent Project classes are held virtually via Zoom.
 The curriculum consists of 10 weeks of courses for parents to achieve successful completion.
-Classes are held one day per week typically from 6:00-8:00pm.
+Classes are held one day per week typically from 6:00-8:00 pm.
 Parents are expected to attend all classes.
 As the focus is to offer support to parents in learning new skills in parenting through discussions and class work, children are not permitted to attend.
-Parent Project offers support in the everyday interactions between children and parents to improve the relationships within the family.
+Parent Project offers guidance in the everyday interactions between children and parents to improve the relationships within the family.
 Classes are offered twice per year.
-In 2022, during the spring session, 27 parents participated with an additional 17 parents participating in the fall session.
+In 2023, during the spring session, 22 parents participated with an additional 15 parents participating in the fall session.